matake01/foo-bar-app/README.md

 ## Verify your commit

-Before any commits are performed into the global VCS, be sure that the last changes are verified.

-Following command will execute all available unit and integration tests:
+Run following command to verify and execute all tests:

 ```sh
 mvn verify
 ```

-**Notice:** This is a mandatory step.
-Otherwise, your changes may fail in the autonomous pipelines.

 #### Unit Tests